Powys lockdown 'damaging and disproportionate'

 Russell George, Member of the Welsh Parliament for Montgomeryshire, said the action was not proportionate to the level of the virus in Powys – which has one of the lowest rates in England and Wales.

-The county currently has a rate of 56.6 cases per 100,000 people – considerably lower than Shropshire, where the rate is 90, or Telford & Wrekin where it is 122, where both are under less severe restrictions.
+The county currently has a rate of 56.6 cases per 100,000 people – considerably lower than Shropshire, where the rate is 90, or Telford & Wrekin, where it is 122.
+Both are under less severe restrictions than Powys.

 It means a return to the majority of lockdown regulations imposed in March, along with the cross-border confusion and complications for communities up and down Powys and Shropshire.